 Foreign Exchanges Risk.
-Neither existing CFTC regulations nor regulations of any other U.S. governmental agency apply to transactions on foreign markets.
+Neither existing CFTC regulations nor regulations of any other U.S. governmental agency apply to derivative transactions on foreign markets.
 Some of these foreign markets, in contrast to U.S. exchanges, are so-called principals' markets in which performance is the responsibility only of the individual counterparty with whom the trader has entered into a commodity interest transaction and not of the exchange or clearing corporation.
 In these kinds of markets, there is risk of bankruptcy or other failure or refusal to perform by the counterparty.

-Foreign Securities Risk.
-To the extent the Fund invest in foreign securities, the Fund could be subject to greater risks because the Fund's performance may depend on issues other than the performance of a particular company or

-U.S. market sector.
-Changes in foreign economies and political climates are more likely to affect the Fund than a fund that invests exclusively in U.S. companies.
+Foreign Investment Risk.
+To the extent the Fund invest in foreign securities, the Fund could be subject to greater risks because the Fund's performance may depend on issues other than the performance of a particular company or U.S. market sector.
+Changes in foreign economies and political climates are more likely to affect the Fund than they would a mutual fund that invests exclusively in U.S. companies.
 The value of foreign securities is also affected by the value of the local currency relative to the U.S. dollar.
 There may also be less government supervision of foreign markets, resulting in non-uniform accounting practices and less publicly available information.
 The values of foreign investments may be affected by changes in exchange control regulations, application of foreign tax laws (including withholding tax), changes in governmental administration or economic or monetary policy (in this country or abroad) or changed circumstances in dealings between nations.
 In addition, foreign brokerage commissions, custody fees and other costs of investing in foreign securities are generally higher than in the United States.
 Investments in foreign issuers could be affected by other factors not present in the United States, including expropriation, armed conflict, confiscatory taxation, and potential difficulties in enforcing contractual obligations.
 As a result, the Fund may be exposed to greater risk and will be more dependent on the Advisor's ability to assess such risk than if the Fund invested solely in more developed countries.

 Forwards Risk.
 Foreign currency forward contracts are a type of derivative contract whereby the Fund may agree to buy or sell a country or region's currency at a specific price on a specific date, usually 30, 60, or 90 days in the future.
 These contracts are subject to the risk of political and economic factors applicable to the countries issuing the underlying currencies and may fall in value due to foreign market downswings or foreign currency value fluctuations.
 Forward foreign currency contracts are individually negotiated and privately traded so they are dependent upon the creditworthiness of the counterparty and subject to counterparty risk.
 The Fund's investment or hedging strategies may not achieve their objective.
-Derivative prices are highly volatile and may fluctuate substantially during a short period of time.
-Such prices are influenced by numerous factors that affect the markets, including, but not limited to changing supply and demand relationships; government programs and policies; national and international political and economic events, changes in interest rates, inflation and deflation and changes in supply and demand relationships.
-Derivative contracts ordinarily have leverage inherent in their terms and low margin deposits normally required in trading derivatives permit a high degree of leverage.
-Accordingly, a relatively small price movement may result in an immediate and substantial loss to the Fund.
-The use of leverage may also cause the Fund to liquidate portfolio positions when it would not be advantageous to do so in order to satisfy its obligations or to meet collateral segregation requirements.
-The use of leveraged derivatives can magnify the Fund's potential for gain or loss and, therefore, amplify the effects of market volatility on the Fund's share price.